-Given its centrality for the conduct of democratic politics, the effects of party bans on party systems is a particularly important question in this broader debate.
+Given its centrality for the conduct of democratic politics, the effect of party bans on party systems is a particularly important question in this broader debate.
 However, the effect of party bans on party systems remains under-researched.
 This is somewhat surprising, given that the regulation of the internal organizational structure and activities of political parties has increased considerably in recent decades.
 Constitutions and party laws may require parties to fulfil certain formal conditions (e.g. frequency of party congresses, compulsory majorities, creation of internal jurisdictional/arbitration bodies, etc.) and respect democratic principles and the constitutional order.
 Failure to meet such requirements may lead to punishment or dissolution.
-Such measures may have consequences for party system stability (Casal Bértoa et. al. 2014b, Müller, 1993; Smith 1986).
-Scholars examining party regulation have only recently begun to consider empirical and normative dimensions of party regulation in a systematic manner (e.g. Biezen and Casal Bértoa, 2014; Biezen & ten Napel 2014; Casal Bértoa and Biezen, forthcoming; Casal Bértoa and Spirova 2013).
+Such measures may have consequences for party system stability (Casal Bértoa et. al. 2014c, Müller, 1993; Smith 1986).
+Scholars examining party regulation have only recently begun to consider empirical and normative dimensions of party regulation in a systematic manner (e.g. Biezen and Casal Bértoa, 2014; Biezen & Napel 2014; Casal Bértoa and Biezen, 2014).
 And yet, as Biezen and Casal Bértoa (2014) observe, this literature tends to neglect the effects of party law on democratic politics.

 In this paper we aim to address these shortcomings.
-We begin by conducting a survey of banned parties in Europe from 1945 to 2013, examining various means of categorizing party bans and present a party ban typology distinguishing between 'activist-intolerant' and 'abstentionist-tolerant' democracies.
-This provides a rationale for the selection of case studies.
-We then present a theoretical framework for examining party ban effects on party systems.
-In the third part we compare the effects of party ban regulation on party system institutionalization in three cases of 'activist-intolerant' party ban regimes, namely Spain, Germany and Turkey.
+We begin by presenting a theoretical framework for examining party ban effects on party systems.
+We then conduct a survey of banned parties in Europe between 1945 and 2014, which provides a rationale for the selection of case studies.
+In the third part we compare the effects of party ban regulation on party system stability in three different countries: namely Spain, Germany and Turkey.